dragoon-rs/komodo/paper.md

 # Keywords

-Cryptography; Erasure codes; Distributed systems; Data availability sampling;
+Cryptography; Erasure codes; Distributed systems; Verifiable information dispersal; Data availability;

 # Summary

 **Komodo** is a software library that provides a _Rust_ API to achieve the following on any input data in a distributed network or setup:

-- `encode`: data is encoded into _shards_ with a $(k, n)$ code.
+- `encode`: encodes data into _shards_ with a $(k, n)$ code.
 This adds redundancy to the data, making the network more resilient to failure, fragmentation, partitioning, loss or corruption.
-- `commit` and `prove`: all $n$ encoded shards are proven with one of three available cryptographic protocols (see below for more information).
+- `commit` and `prove`: generate cryptographic commitments and proofs for all
+  $n$ encoded shards with one of three available cryptographic protocols (see below for more information).
 This step consists in attaching extra information to them and sharing augmented _blocks_ of data onto the network.
 This extra information should guarantee with a very high probability that a given shard has been generated indeed through an expected encoding process, namely a polynomial evaluation or vector inner-product encoding such as Reed-Solomon.
-- `verify`: any shard is verified individually for its validity.
-This allows to discriminate invalid or corrupted shards without requiring a full decoding of the original data.
+- `verify`: verifies any shard individually for its validity.
+This allows to discriminate invalid or corrupted shards without any decoding attempt.
+Without this shard-level verification step, it is impossible to know if a shard is valid until the decoding step.
+Then, when decoding fails, it is not possible to know which shards were invalid, leading to a _try-and-error_ process that is not scalable.
-- `decode`: the original data is decoded using any subset of $k$ valid shards.
+- `decode`: decodes the original data using any subset of $k$ valid shards.

 The previous key steps of all the protocols implemented use some basic mathematical objects.
 On one hand, `encode` and `decode` use elements of a finite field $\mathbb{F}$ with a large prime order $p$. $p$ is required to be large, usually $64$ bits or more, for security reasons, to avoid collisions between shards.
 Elements in
-$\mathbb{F}$ follow the usual operations on numbers: _addition_, _substraction_,
+$\mathbb{F}$ support the usual operations on numbers: _addition_, _substraction_,
 _multiplication_ and _division_.
 On the other hand, `commit`, `prove` and `verify` use elements of the additive subgroup $\mathbb{G}$ of an elliptic curve $\mathbb{E}$.
 For consistency, there has to be an isomorphism between $\mathbb{G}$ and $\mathbb{F}$.
 Elements in
-$\mathbb{G}$ follow the rules of any additive group: _addition_ and _subtraction_.
+$\mathbb{G}$ support the operations of any additive group: _addition_ and _subtraction_.
 Multiplication by an integer scalar value can be constructed as a repeated _addition_.